-- the index includes bonds from developed and emerging markets issuers
+- the index includes bonds from developed and emerging markets issuers - the index is calculated in USD

 The leverage effect of derivatives and other financial products with derivative components is expected to amount to up to 200% of the volume of the Sub-Fund, depending on how the Investment Manager manages the Sub-Fund.
 Depending on market conditions, however, the leverage value is subject to fluctuations, so that the expected value may be exceeded in the short term.
 The Company will monitor the leverage figure on a daily basis.